camptocamp/c2cgeoportal/doc/developer/build_release.rst

 * Create the new branch on demo
 * Create the new branch
 * Use the ``ngeo`` package linked to the new branch
-* Create the new transifex resources
+* Create the new Transifex resources
 * Update the master branch
 * Protect the new branch
 * Configure the rebuild
-* Verify that the changelog creation is working
+* Verify that the change log creation is working
 * Configure the branch on the status dashboard

 On release creation:

-* Reset the changelog
+* Reset the change log
 * Do the tags
 * Publish it
 * Create the new demo